 Eligible employees participating in the Teachers’ and State Employees’ Retirement System (TSERS) or Optional Retirement Program (ORP) may qualify for DIP-NC benefits.
 Working at least 30 hours per week for 9+ months each calendar year makes you an eligible employee.
 However, you cannot apply for DIP-NC benefits until you’ve been a TSERS or ORP member for one full year.
 Here’s what you need to know:

-- LTD benefits are 65% of your monthly paycheck amount and are payable for up to 36 months.
-The max monthly payment in long-term North Carolina disability from the DIP-NC program is $3,900.
+5. LTD benefits are 65% of your monthly work wages and are payable for up to 36 months.
+The max monthly payment from the DIP-NC program is $3,900.

-- If you’re permanently disabled and cannot work before reaching full retirement age, apply for Social Security disability.
-Some TSERS or ORP members may qualify for up to $3,345/month in reduced benefits after their 36-month LTD period.
+6. If you cannot work at all for health reasons before you turn 67, apply for Social Security disability.
+Some TSERS or ORP members may qualify for up to $3,627 per month in reduced benefits after their 36-month LTD period.

 For more information, read the DIP-NC Member Handbook.

-How Eligible Employees Qualify for North Carolina’s NCFlex Disability Insurance Plan Benefits in 2022
+How Eligible Employees Can Qualify for North Carolina’s NCFlex Disability Insurance Plan Benefits

 For everyone else, here’s what you need to know:

-- Short-term disability benefits through the NCFlex plan begin once your mandatory 14-day waiting period passes.
-NCFlex’s short-term North Carolina disability benefits last until the 60th day after you stop working.
+• Short-term disability benefits through the NCFlex plan begin once your mandatory 14-day waiting period passes.
+NCFlex’s STD benefits last until the 60th day after you stop working.

-- You can receive up to $150/day, or up to $750/week in short-term disability benefits.
+• You can receive up to $150 per day, or up to $750 a week in STD benefits.
 NCFlex pays STD benefits each week.
 If you also receive workers’ comp or Social Security benefits, they won’t reduce your STD payment amount.

-- The NCFlex plan’s long-term North Carolina disability payments start on day 61.
-If your condition makes you permanently unable to work again, LTD payments can last until your full retirement age (FRA).
+• The NCFlex plan’s long-term North Carolina disability payments start on day 61.
+If your health makes you unable to work ever again, LTD payments can last until you turn 67.

-For more information on the NCFlex plan’s North Carolina disability benefits, download this booklet today.
+For more information on the NCFlex plan’s North Carolina disability benefits, read this booklet.

-Professional legal assistance make you nearly 3x as likely to get approved for North Carolina disability benefits.
-A North Carolina disability lawyer is your best bet for getting your SSDI or SSI claim approved quickly.
-Every Social Security attorney in our network offers free, no-obligation legal consultations to North Carolina disability applicants.
-They also work on contingency, so you’ll pay the lawyer $0 unless they help you win North Carolina disability benefits.
-And if you do win, you’ll only pay a small, one-time fee.
+A North Carolina disability lawyer filing your claim make you nearly 3x as likely to get benefits.
+They also work on contingency, so you’ll pay the lawyer $0 unless they help you win benefits.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation